 Carat refers to the weight of a diamond as expressed in carats.
 The word carat originated from the carob tree - the tiny seeds of this tree are well known for their uniformity and consistent weight.
 Traditionally, diamonds and gemstones were weighed against these seeds until the system was standardized, and one carat was fixed at 0.2 grams.

 One carat is divided into 100 points.
-A diamond weighing one quarter of a carat can also be described as weighing 25 points or 0.25 carats or 1/4 carats.
+A diamond weighing one-quarter of a carat can also be described as weighing 25 points or 0.25 carats or 1/4 carats.
 Points are generally not used to describe weights over one carat.
-The larger or more a diamond weighs, the more rare the stone is.
+The larger or more a diamond weighs, the rarer the stone is.
 For example, a 1 carat diamond is much more rare (and much more expensive) than two diamonds each weighing 1/2 carat.
 On average, 250 tons of ore must be mined and processed to produce a one carat diamond of gem quality.
 See Carat Size Guide for visual images.